ZeD4805/LeadCloudLed/README.md

 # Lead-Cloud

-Cloud-based LED Matrix Solution
+Cloud-based LED Matrix Solution.

+Will consist of a remote system to update local raspberry systems on what to display.
+Will have a number of tasks (i.e. Visual jobs) running at the same time, taking turns displaying.

 ### Job Scheduler

-Calls job display update function
+Calls job display update function.
-Swaps to jobs
+Swaps to jobs.

 ### Visual job
-Representation of job displaying to the matrix
+Representation of job displaying to the matrix.

 ### Utils
-Useful implementations
+Useful implementations.

 ### LedDriver
 Led Driver Daemon and device driver implementation.